-Before you start, mark out the paragraphs that you need to summarise (e.g. draw a line above and below these paragraphs).
+Before you start, mark out the paragraphs that the question is asking you to summarise (e.g. draw a line above and below these paragraphs).

-- Underline only the key words, instead of underlining the whole sentence.
+- Underline only the key words or phrases relevant to the summary, instead of underlining the whole sentence.

 - Think of synonyms.

-- Eliminate phrasal verbs where possible (e.g. instead of “carry on”, use “continue”).
+- Replace phrasal verbs where possible (e.g. instead of “carry on”, use “continue”).